springinpractice/sip-blog/source/_posts/2013-09-14-optimistic-locking-with-spring-data-rest.markdown

         }
     }

 In the listing above we grab an `OptimisticLockChecker` and then run the check.
-I've implemented that as a separate class because I'm going to need the application's JPA `EntityManager` to do the version check, and I need a managed bean to use `@PersistenceContext` to inject the `EntityManager`.
+I've implemented that as a separate class because I'm going to need the application's `JdbcTemplate` to do the version check, and I need a managed bean to inject the `JdbcTemplate`.
 Unfortunately, [JPA 2.0 doesn't treat entity listeners as managed beans](http://stackoverflow.com/questions/12951701/how-to-get-entity-manager-or-transaction-in-jpa-listener) (apparently that will change in JPA 2.1).
 That's why there's a separate `OptimisticLockChecker` class.

 [Venkatt Guhesan](https://twitter.com/vguhesan) offers `ApplicationContextProvider` as a [clever way to get the app's context from an unmanaged instance](http://mythinkpond.wordpress.com/2010/03/22/spring-application-context/).
-(Note that we can't simply create a new `ClassPathXmlApplicationContext` from the Spring configuration files since we want to use the same `EntityManagerFactory` that the rest of the app is using.)
 Here's the technique.

     package myapp.util;